spautz/react-hibernate/packages/react-router-hibernate/README.md

 ## Overview

 By defaut, navigating from one `<Route>` to another in react-router will unmount the old route's tree.
-If you return to it, it will be recreated from scratch.
+If you return to it, it will be remounted from scratch.

 This library adds `<HibernatingSwitch>` and `<HibernatingRoute>`: drop-in replacements for `<Switch>` and `<Route>` which do not immediately unmount components when you navigate away.
 If you return, the prior tree will be restored,